Omnicoin-Project/omnicoinj/README.md

 <br />
 Things that still need updating:
 * omnicoinj\core\src\main\java\com\google\bitcoin\core\CoinDefinition.java
-* The checkDifficultyTransitions method must be updated in AbstractBlockChain to match the GetNextWorkRequired function in the C++ code
+* The checkDifficultyTransitions method must be updated in AbstractBlockChain to match the GetNextWorkRequired function in the C++ code.
+I think this is completed.

 Developed by MeshCollider.
 See AUTHORS for credits.